 Having a clear, specific outcome in mind is key to making a SMART goal.
-Making a specific goal means that you can narrow your focus—whether this is on marketing, data collection, sales, or customer relationship management—and get a concise picture of exactly what you want to achieve and thus, what steps you should take.
+Making a specific goal means that you can narrow your focus—whether this is on marketing, data collection, sales, or customer relationship management—and get a concise picture of exactly what you want to achieve and thus, what steps you should take to accomplish this goal.

 When you set goals, it’s important to make sure you know what metrics you will use to evaluate whether and when you’ve met your goal.

-Measurable objectives can be quantitative, like how many returns or outputs you receive or produce; or they can be qualitative, based on the quality of those same returns or outputs.
+Measurable goals and objectives can be quantitative, like how many returns or outputs you receive or produce; or they can be qualitative, based on the quality of those same returns or outputs.

 It’s important to prioritize achievability when you set business goals.
 This isn’t to say you shouldn’t dream big, but a goal that you can take feasible steps towards will tell you more about the nature of your business, the way you run it, your customers, and the goal itself, rather than working towards something outside your capacity.
-By making your goals achievable, you’re also allowing yourself to experiment with what works best to achieve it, based on your measurements.
+By defining achievable goals, you’re also allowing yourself to experiment with what works best for reaching this goal, based on your measurements.

 Having a timeframe for when you want to achieve your goal makes the process of planning and executing clearer and more organized.
-A deadline can be a powerful motivator, and it will help your team work together towards a clear finish line.
+A deadline can be a powerful motivator, and it will help your team work together towards a clear finish line and better time management.
 Plus, working towards timely goals can give you insight into a certain time of year or the seasonality of your business, which might inform future goals.